xofbd/datascience-binder/README.md

 That way, you only need to specify what you actually know you need, but you also get a snapshot of your environment.

-In this example we include the library `seaborn` which will be installed in the environment, and our notebook uses it to plot a figure.